Crude Oil Industry Overview

 Canada is the world’s fourth largest crude oil exporter

-In 2014, 97% of Canadian crude oil exports went to the U.S. and 3% went to Europe and Asia.
-As a result, Canada was the largest foreign supplier of crude oil to the U.S., accounting for 39% of total U.S. crude oil imports and for 18% of U.S. refinery crude oil intake.
-Learn more about oil Canada’s oil imports and exports.
+In 2018, 96% of Canadian crude oil exports went to the U.S. and 4% went to Europe, Asia and the Caribbean.
+As a result, Canada was the largest foreign supplier of crude oil to the U.S., accounting for 48% of total U.S. crude oil imports and for 22% of U.S. refinery crude oil intake.
+Learn more about Canada’s oil imports and exports.

 Canada’s oil sector will remain an important source of supply for global markets

-In its most recent forecast, even under the most stringent emissions scenario, the International Energy Agency (IEA) predicts that in the next 25 years oil sands production in Canada will increase by approximately 2.5 million barrels per day with the oil sands accounting for the majority of this growth.
+In its most recent forecast, the Canada Energy Regulator predicts that by 2040, oil sands production in Canada will increase by approximately 1.5 million barrels per day.

 Federal and provincial governments share responsibility in many areas of energy development

 In Canada, the provinces have jurisdiction over the development of crude oil within their provincial boundaries.
 The Government of Canada shares responsibility with the provinces for energy, environmental protection, and trade.
-Learn more about the National Energy Board and the federal role in offshore oil and gas development.
+Learn more about the Canada Energy Regulator and the federal role in offshore oil and gas development.

-Natural Resources Canada's supports the development of cleaner technologies for fossil fuel development
+Natural Resources Canada supports the development of cleaner technologies for fossil fuel development

 Natural Resources Canada's CanmetENERGY is the Canadian leader in clean energy research and technology development.
 It is the largest energy science and technology organization working to ensure that Canada is at the leading edge of clean energy technologies to reduce the land, air, and water impacts of fossil fuel development and improve the health of Canadians.
 Explore the research underway at NRCan to support research and technology development in Canada’s oil sector.